dannyredel/dannyredel/README.md

 ### About Me:

-- 👋 Hi, I’m Daniel!
-I'm currently studying a MSc in Econometrics & Mathematical Economics at Tilburg University.
+- 👋 Hi, I’m Daniel!!
+I recently graduated with an MSc. in Econometrics & Mathematical Economics at Tilburg University.
+- 💼 I currently work as a Data Consultant at FactX in Utrecht, where I apply my expertise to real-world challenges.
 - 🔭 I also hold a Master in Applied Economics from Pontificial Catholic University in Chile (PUC-Chile).
 - 👀 I’m curious about the intersection between Economics, Data Science & Policy Analysis.
 - 📫 How to reach me: d.r.redelsaavedra@tilburguniversity.edu [![Linkedin Badge](https://img.shields.io/badge/-dannyredel-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/daniel-redel-14b052b6/)